MoayadR/Password-Manager/README.md

 ## Note:
 I built this app when I was a First Year Student at FCAI - CU.
-I have imporved since then.
+I have improved since then.